ITfoxtec/FoxIDs/docs/custom-domain.md

 ![Configure reverse proxy secret](images/configure-tenant-custom-domain-my-environment.png)

 > When a new custom domain is added it needs to be verified.
-> After verification the domain is enabled in all tracks in the tenant.
+> After verification the domain is enabled in all environments in the tenant.

-Custom domains is not supported in the master tenant and master tracks.
+Custom domains is not supported in the master tenant and master environments.

 > Please also take a look at [custom primary domains](deployment.md#custom-primary-domains).